 The RFID Devices

-A common concern many have surrounds the RFID handheld devices. mobilePLUS for PeopleSoft has a large selection of certified mobile devices.
+A common concern many have surrounds RFID handheld devices. mobilePLUS for PeopleSoft has a large selection of certified mobile devices.
 Often, you can even leverage your existing investment in Windows Mobile devices.

 (Our White Paper Navigating the Challenges of Mobile Devices & Their Changing Platforms, has some additional information for addressing some approaches for evolving mobile device needs).

 There is also the option of adding an RFID reader to your existing Windows laptop or tablet devices.
-We can provide you a list of all the options you may have.
+We can provide you with a list of all the options you may have.

 The biggest challenges moving your PeopleSoft inventory activities to include RFID are actually not that challenging.
 There are really just three areas that need attention:

-- Installation of mobilePLUS on your network and mobile devices. mobilePLUS is pre-configured and comes with automated scripts to setup and install the components quickly and easily.
+- Installation of mobilePLUS on your network and mobile devices. mobilePLUS is pre-configured and comes with automated scripts to set up and install the components quickly and easily.

 - Train your staff for your new approach to inventory activities.
 There are actually no changes on the PeopleSoft side – so you really just need to train the people conducting the audits.
 For that, we have packaged training that’s easy to use – and can be repeated anytime you add new staff to the team.